Fertilization & Culturing

 Some abnormally fertilized embryos can form normal blastocysts and should be cultured to Day 5 and PGT tested; Day 3 cryo not recommended

-ICSI is the process of injecting individual sperm directly into the egg using a specialized glass needle on an inverted microscope
+ICSI is the process of injecting individual sperm directly into the egg using a specialized glass needle on an inverted microscope to achieve fertilization

 Egg and Embryo Development